ridingtheridge/blog/_pages/about.md

 <!-- *Blooming Patrick.* -->

-**Thank-yous.** This website is adapted from a template designed by the talented [Artem Sheludko](https://github.com/artemsheludko/reked), powered by [Jekyll](https://jekyllrb.com/), and hosted by [Github Pages](https://pages.github.com/).
+**Thank-you.** This website is adapted from a template designed by the talented [Artem Sheludko](https://github.com/artemsheludko/reked), powered by [Jekyll](https://jekyllrb.com/), and hosted by [Github Pages](https://pages.github.com/).
 The pictures on this website are either my own, or were generated using [Lexica Aperture](https://lexica.art/) or [Bing Image Creator](https://www.bing.com/images/create), which are free to use for non-commercial purposes.